 Today I will share with you some travel tips if you do plan on going there anytime soon.
 I don’t expect you to rely solely on these tips because you will find a handful of others across the web, but the things I’m going to share with you are based on personal experience.

-Flight and Accommodation
+1. On Booking Your Flight and Accommodation

 So, about our accommodation… Remember that separate post I was talking about?
 Well, I won’t go into too much details, but My Hotel Pratunam turned out to be a budget hotel not entirely conducive for family accommodation.
 Let me name a few of the things we didn’t like about the hotel: